seegongsik

 Why Is a Rainbow Arc-Shaped?

-A rainbow is not an object in space but a cross-section of a 42° cone centered on the observer.
+A rainbow is not an object in space but a cross-section of a 42° cone centered on you.
 That is why it is an arc, why it moves with you, and why your neighbor sees a different rainbow.

 You've seen a rainbow after rain.
 It's always arc-shaped.